"Reading and writing float on a sea of talk." - One Education

 "My teacher often corrects me if I say something in the wrong way.
 She says it helps me to learn." - MV Pupil

 Being able to verbally communicate is something that we focus on as a school – it is the first thing we learn and if we get that right in the early years: reading and writing will naturally follow.
+Oracy is a key step in our writing process because we need to be able to verbalise sentences and ideas before we write them down in a clear and logical way.
 We provide as many opportunities as possible to promote speaking and listening throughout our curriculum from the very youngest children on their first day in the Nursery, to the very last day of Year 6.
 Dynamic use of questioning and different types of questions allow the children at Morley Victoria to further improve their speaking skills.
 Teachers plan many activities within the week which allow the children to express themselves verbally from circle time discussions, hot seating and role play to high quality debates about topical issues.
 We encourage all children to speak in Standard English and make every attempt to correct grammatical errors in speech as this in turn will have a knock on effect on the quality of writing in school.

 We would always encourage our families to ensure that the children can discuss any of the exciting things that happen outside of school, during news time or when sharing achievements in assemblies.